Get Involved in Nuclear Weapons Abolition

 Suggestions on how to get involved

-- We who share the moral vision of the Kings Bay Plowshares 7 proclaim our support for their courage and sustained sacrifice and call for the immediate dismissal of all charges against them. click to sign petition.
+- We who share the moral vision of the Kings Bay Plowshares 7 proclaim our support for their courage and sustained sacrifice and call for the immediate dismissal of all charges against them.
+(The petition was delivered to the Dept. of Justice before trial but you can still sign it to show support and be added to the mailing list.) click to sign petition.

 - Act creatively; raise the issue of abolishing nuclear weapons; call for the dismantling of MLK’s triplets of racism, militarism, and economic oppression.
 Work to end environmental injustice in Kings Bay, in your area, and beyond; withdraw your consent from killing and war profiteering.